 The day dawned sunny and warm again, with little cloud.
 I set off early, joining the track to Ben Alder Lodge which I couldn’t get a view of.
 The gatehouse was an incredible piece of fairy-tale architecture, though!

-It felt good to be fully resupplied again to get to the coast, especially the sloe gin that I now had in the wine platypus.
-The only down side was that it had added about 6kgs to my pack, and my route this afternoon was all uphill.
+It felt good to be fully resupplied again to get to the coast.
+Especially the sloe gin that I now had in the wine platypus.
+The only down side was that it had added about 6kgs to my pack.
+And unfortunately my route this afternoon was all uphill.

 Here, the path disappeared.
 I had to cross patches of snow and find my way around a lot of peat bogs.
 I stayed high enough that the path was mainly rocks and short grass which made it easier going.
-However, it suddenly got stressful when I could see the clouds rolling in (possibly carrying rain) which obliterated my views and exit route from the top.
+However, it suddenly got stressful when I could see the clouds rolling in (possibly carrying rain).
+They obliterated my views and exit route from the top.

-I knew from the map that there was only one way down, because it was too steep to descend anywhere else.
+I knew from the map that there was only one way down.
+It was too steep to descend anywhere else.
 Thanks to my phone / GPS, I found it without too much trouble.
 The path was possibly the steepest I have ever used – a real thrill.

-I knew there was no bridge over the river at the bottom, and it seemed to get bigger and bigger as I descended.
+I knew there was no bridge over the river at the bottom.
+And it seemed to get bigger and bigger as I descended.
 Luckily, when I reached it, it was wide but shallow due to the recent lack of rain.
 It still required boots off and a paddle, though.
-Annoyingly, as soon as I had dried my feet and got my boots back on, I realised I had another river to cross.
-I just couldn’t be bothered to take them off again, so I balanced on an RSJ that was across the river.
+Annoyingly, as soon as I had dried my feet and got my boots back on.
+I realised I had another river to cross.
+I just couldn’t be bothered to take them off again.
+So I balanced on an RSJ that were across the river.
 This was harder than it sounds with a heavy pack – I very nearly lost my balance and fell in!
 Thank goodness for walking poles.

 Day 6: Gaick Lodge to Glen Tilt (16th May 2018)

 I woke this morning to over 20 deer grazing around the tent.
 By 7am I was away, and walked up past a waterfall.
-My route led me to a short, dangerous section where the cliff had given way and taken the path with it.
+My route led me to a short, dangerous section.
+The cliff had given way and taken the path with it.
 I just about managed to scramble over the landslide without falling to my death!

-I stopped for breakfast in another idyllic spot by the river, before crossing an area marked as ‘rough ground’ on my map.
+I stopped for breakfast in another idyllic spot by the river.
+Then crossing an area marked as ‘rough ground’ on my map.
 It turned out to be one of the nicest high-level crossings I’ve done.